baraline/baraline.github.io/docs/blog/posts/wxo_as_code_git.md

                 continue
             raise
 ```
+(For the full function, see the GitHub repo)
 We can run these script manualy when needed, but we'll mainly use them in the CI/CD pipeline.

 ### Pushing agents from Git to Orchestrate